 Whats makes a Meaningful Profit enterprise different?

 This synopsis of the key points of your entire business plan usually highlights a brief description of your business and your products or service.
-Within a Meaningful Profit enterprise, we start with our highest intention - The BIGGest WHY - and emphasise how our business, way of working and products or services contribute to this intention in a rational way before we tell the rest.
+Within a Meaningful Profit enterprise, we start with our highest intention - The BIGGest WHY - and emphasize how our business, way of working and products or services contribute to this intention in a rational way before we tell the rest.

 PITFALLS when writing a Meaningful Profit Business plan!

-With a profit organisation, readers in basic care about your product and business model.
+With a profit organization, readers in basic care about your product and business model.
 The likability and desire of the product determine the size of the target group, thus revenue and the business model determines the profit.

 With a Meaningful Profit enterprise, the impact of the intention and size of the number of people who really care about it determines the willingness and amount of people to contribute and support.
 Both internally and externally.

-Different readers have different interest, knowledge and values.
+Different readers have different interest, knowledge, and values.
 Investors and banks will look at it with different eyes than employees or partners.
 Watch out for:

 - Fluffiness > Our company spreads a message of love because we have breakfast every morning together before we start selling our peppermints

 - The ‘New Ghandi’ effect > Our company will bring peace and understanding and stops the wars all over the world ….

 - More tips can be shared by our Meaningful Profit experts at TheONE.